GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 ### Request mechanisms

-It might be possible to allow for sending RRs outside of `fetch()`, for example with navigation requests.
+It might be possible to allow for sending redemption records outside of `fetch()`, for example with navigation requests.
 Sites might also be able to include issuer data in HTTP response headers to enable token redemption in parallel with page loading.

 **To reiterate: this proposal needs your feedback!** If you have comments, please [create an issue](https://github.com/WICG/trust-token-api/issues/new) on the